spyking-circus/spyking-circus/docs_sphinx/bib/index.rst

 * Morningstar M. D. et al, *Ethanol Alters Variability, But Not Rate, of Firing in Medial Prefrontal Cortex Neurons of Awake‐Behaving Rats*, Alcoholism: Clinical and Experimental Research, 44(11), 2225-2238.

-* Zhang Z. et al, *Network Dynamics in the Developing Piriform Cortex of Unanesthetized Rats*,F Cerebral Cortex.
+* Zhang Z. et al, *Network Dynamics in the Developing Piriform Cortex of Unanesthetized Rats*, Cerebral Cortex.

 * Lee H. et al, *Differential effect of anesthesia on visual cortex neurons with diverse population coupling*.
 Neuroscience.